skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 % Twenty-Sided Tale
 % Shamus Young; Heather Young

-This is a running narrative of our Dungeons & Dragons campaign.
-This is a custom campaign written by me, using the 3.5 edition rules.
+This is a complete narrative of our Dungeons & Dragons campaign.
+It's a custom campaign written by me, using the 3.5 edition rules.
 Our group meets at my house Sunday evenings and usually plays for about 5 hours.
 I run the session while my wife transcribes events as they unfold.
 After the session I go over our notes (both her live notes and